Skip to contents

 The present vignette quickly presents a typical workflow for analysis, using a very basic example.
 It also provides an overview of most of the functions available in the package.

 A more thorough example, with an actual analysis and interpretation of the results, is available on the research project’s website.
-The present

 Overview of a typical workflow